 Whether a backpacking chair is a luxury you can’t live without or something you’d never consider packing into the backcountry, this product category has gotten a significant makeover in recent years.
 The chairs of yore were rocks and logs (maybe a sit pad) but by taking a few design queues from lightweight tents, the modern backpacking chair is quite capable.

 Enter the Helinox Chair Zero, which at just 17 ounces is one of the lightest foldable backpacking chairs on the market.
 The Chair Zero does a quality job of providing leg-off-the-ground support just about anywhere you want.
-It packs up into the size of an ultralight sleeping pad, sets up in under a minute, has a durable DAC aluminum pole hub (very similar to modern tents), and is comfy to sit in.
+It packs up to the size of an ultralight sleeping pad, sets up in under a minute, has a durable DAC aluminum pole hub (very similar to modern tents), and is comfy to sit in.

 Due to the innovation of design (Helinox helped spur the foldable backpacking chair movement), extreme lightness, and quality construction we’re awarding the Helinox Chair Zero our Premium Pick backpacking chair for all Backpacker Types.